ddebenedittis/docker_ros_nvidia/README.md

 ```shell
 ./build.sh [-r]
 ```
 The docker base image (and ROS version) can be changed by modifying the `BASE_IMAGE` and `BASE_TAG` bash variables.
-To change the image name, modify `IMAGE_NAME` in `build.sh` in `run.sh`.
+To change the image name, modify `IMAGE_NAME` in `build.sh` in `run.bash`.

 Run the container:
 ```shell
 ./run.bash
 ```

-The workspace directory should be the folder containing `run.bash` and `build.sh`.
+The workspace directory should be the folder containing `run.bash` and `build.bash`.
 It is mounted in the Docker container on startup.

 Build the workspace inside the Docker container with colcon or catkin to avoid permission problems.
 The workspace's `setup.bash` is automatically sourced when the container is opened; thus it will fail the first time the container is run.